Quick guide: industrial components for outdoor cabinets

 Metal corner hinges, like concealed hinges, are mounted inside the cabinet and make perfect electrical enclosure hinges with a 180˚ rotational angle.
 A cabinet corner door hinge contains a pin, which you can remove when the doors are open.
 This enables you to take off the doors for easier access when maintenance is required.

-These lift-and-turn compression latches include key-operated swing handles and compression cam latches and have a 90˚ rotation.
-The slam-action spring-loaded handle consists of a low profile that tucks away when not in use.
-While not IP or NEMA rated, they work extremely well outside or inside.
-It’s ideal as a heavy-duty compression latch for outdoor telecom equipment cabinets.
+Push-button swing handles with slam-action spring-loaded handle consists of a low profile that tucks away when not in use.
+IP and NEMA rated to work extremely well outside or inside.
+Ideal as a heavy-duty compression latch for anything from console enclosures to machinery covers.

 Sealing gaskets create a compression seal for your cabinet door.
 They clip onto the panel edges to provide additional sealing to fill the space where surfaces mate.
 Opt for EPDM or PVC material.
 Both are outstanding as outdoor electrical box gaskets, protecting against the effects of weather and the shock of vibrations.

 Weather stripping tape can also help seal gaps between irregular surfaces.
-The gasket tape made of EPDM and PVC creates superior barrier protection from moisture and air.
-These excellent electrical-enclosure gasket materials also resist weather and oxidation and offers conformability and flexibility at low temperatures.
+The gasket tape made of EPDM creates superior barrier protection from moisture and air.
+EPDM is an excellent electrical-enclosure gasket material.
+It resists weather and oxidation resistance and offers conformability and flexibility at low temperatures.